Truth by Inference

 21 But Moses said, “The people, among whom I am, are 600,000 on foot; yet You have said, ‘I will give them meat, so that they may eat for a whole month.’

 The figure of 600,000 men on foot was a “rounded figure” because it was given in whole numbers of 100,000 units.
-But actually it was a full 600,000 (plus some change) equaling 603,550 total.
-So there was 3,550 extra (over the whole number figure) given here.
-But it was generally true that there was over 600,000 families headed by over 600,000 heads of households.
+But actually, it was a full 600,000 (plus some change) equaling 603,550 total.
+So, there was 3,550 extra (over the whole number figure) given here.
+But it was generally true that there were over 600,000 families headed by over 600,000 heads of households.

 Exodus 38:26 (NASB95)